-- It is recommended to install the transducer in foreship. - Optimal system operation is achieved by fitting the transducer as deep as possible on the hull. - The transmitting surface of the transducer must be installed horizontal. - Do not mount transducers close to the bow thruster propeller outlets, or aft of other hull installations (outlets, vents or other protruding details). - It is necessary to select a part of the hull that is submerged under all load and speed conditions, and to avoid positions where air is trapped in heavy weather. - If a flat, horizontal section is not available for transducer fitting, the shipyard must construct a suitable bed.
+- The transducer must be install in foreship. - Optimal system operation is achieved by fitting the transducer as deep as possible on the hull. - The transmitting surface of the transducer must be installed horizontal. - Do not mount transducers aft of the bow thruster propeller outlets, or aft of other hull installations (outlets, vents or other protruding details). - It is necessary to select a part of the hull that is submerged under all load and speed conditions, and to avoid positions where air is trapped in heavy weather. - If a flat, horizontal section is not available for transducer fitting, the shipyard must construct a suitable bed.